SysKitTeam/docs-spdockit/known-issues/forms-authentication-on-prem.md

 ---
-title: SharePoint Online Forms Authentication
+title: SharePoint On-Premises Forms Authentication
 description: This article describes the issue of SPDocKit Workstation not supporting forms authentication when connecting to SharePoint On-Premises.
 author: Iva Novoselic
 date: 25/5/2017